hdavidviloria/hdavidviloria/README.md

 <p><strong>The new way to create marketing collaterals; think ChatGPT for design.</strong></p>

 <p>Existing AI design tools give you "AI slop."
-Although often detailed, these images have a clear distinctive AI-look and a flat uneditable output.</p>
+Although often detailed, these images have a clear distinctive AI look and a flat, uneditable output.</p>

-<p>Renard takes a completely different approach; creating editable design layers that you can edit in your native design tool (Canva, Photoshop) without the generic AI-generated feel.</p>
+<p>Renard takes a completely different approach: creating editable design layers that you can edit in your native design tool (Canva, Photoshop) without the generic AI-generated feel.</p>

 <p><a href="https://renard.design/"><strong>renard.design →</strong></a></p>